 Why Do Materials Matter?

-The right PCB materials will keep your circuits from sending mixed signals.
-Things like losses in poor quality dielectrics or sub-optimal copper foil can have more of an effect than you might think.
+The right high frequency PCB materials selection will keep your circuits from sending mixed signals.
+Things like losses in poor quality dielectric constant or sub-optimal copper foil can have more of an effect than you might think.

 Another significant loss is introduced by the copper conductors themselves.
 You may recall learning something about skin depth in college.
 Remember that electrons do not always flow through the centers of conductors.
 As frequency increases, currents are limited to a maximum “skin depth.”
 Well, if your copper is finished with nickel, that can mean most of the current is flowing through that nickel layer.
 Boom, loss.
 Even if your entire conductor is made of copper, the micro-profile of the copper can make a difference.
 If the copper has micro ridges, currents will travel up and down those ridges, increasing resistance and loss.

-The dielectrics and conductors on your board can make a huge difference in signal integrity.
+The relative dielectric constant and conductors on your printed circuit board can make a huge difference in signal integrity.
 So let’s talk about how to control those variables.